How Accurate Are Pregnancy Blood Tests?

 A qualitative blood serum test confirms whether or not hCG is present in the blood, basically offering a yes (you're pregnant) or a no (you're not pregnant) result.
 The qualitative hCG blood test is about as accurate as a home urine test.

-Disadvantages of Blood Pregnancy Tests
+Drawbacks of Blood Pregnancy Tests

 Even though a blood pregnancy test can be performed earlier than a urine test, it can take longer to receive your results.
 The timing of results varies from lab to lab and can range from an hour to a few days.
 Also, while it's rare, a blood pregnancy test result can be wrong.